NodeDiver/subscriptn-simple/README.md

 For comprehensive security information, please see [SECURITY.md](SECURITY.md).

-**Key Security Features:**
-- Input validation and sanitization
-- Rate limiting on critical endpoints
-- Session-based authentication
-- SQL injection protection
-- XSS prevention
+**Security measures will be implemented in the future.**

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

-### Development Setup
+Contact: nodediver@proton.me

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
-5. Submit a pull request
+4. Submit a pull request

-### Development Guidelines

-- Follow TypeScript best practices
-- Maintain ESLint compliance
-- Add tests for new features
-- Update documentation as needed

 ## 📚 Development Log